LMVDA/braga-cinema-center/README.md

 # Braga Cinema Center
 ## Databases project

-Analysis, planning, modeling, architecture and implementation of a database manage- ment system for a given case study (management of cinema tickets).
+Analysis, planning, modeling, architecture and implementation of a database management system for a given case study (management of cinema tickets).

 ## Authors